 - Remember that we’re watching everything carefully.
 So just be present … in the moment.

 If I ask a question that you aren’t comfortable answering, it’s ok to answer briefly and maybe shift to a short story or related thought that leaves a good impression.
 But make sure you don’t just jump to something else trying to divert me from what I actually asked.

 - It not only makes you look like you’re hiding something, but it leaves the impression that you might be slippery to work with.

 - And don’t go on for too long with any one answer.
 No one wants to work with a wind bag!

-- Come prepared with a few really good questions of your own.
 You’d be surprised how many people don’t have questions.
 Or ask really lame ones like “how long is our lunch break?”
 A great question shows you’re thinking about the work process.

 - Try to come up with a question an average person wouldn’t ask.
 Something about interactions with other areas.
 Or maybe what a typical workday might be like.
 Or something about the business / industry.
 Anything that shows you are really thinking about more than just surface details.